 Kagami reached up to her hair, only to find it missing in the back.
 Going up, she found all her hair bunched up on her head.
 She tried pulling down a strand, but as soon as she let it go it shot back up as if magnetically attracted.

-She stood up so quickly her chair dropped over and ran to the bathroom.
+She stood up so quickly her chair dropped over, and ran to the bathroom.

 What she saw in the mirror was terrible.
 All her hair was bunched up on her head in the shape of a large oval.
 She tried pulling at it again, but the effect stayed the same.
 As she failed to undo it, she started panicking.
-Going to school like this was be totally humiliating; she had to get it back to normal.
+Going to school like this was be totally humiliating; she had to get it back to normal!

 Furiously, she ran back to the kitchen.

-Confused, everyone looked at one another.
+Confused, the others looked at one another.
 No one admitted to anything, or knew why she'd form her hair in such a way that she'd be embarrassed about, or how anyone else would have been able to pull such a stunt off on her… or for that matter, how the strands she tried to pull back down moments earlier rearranged themselves back in position.
 Even Kagami herself didn't take long to wonder how anyone could have done that to her in her sleep without her waking up at their constant touching.

 The whole way to school, she continued in vain to pull at the strands, dreading how people would react to this sudden change, as well as such an awkward hairstyle itself.